-I cleared out of the USA six months after sailing into New York and crossed the Florida Straits to Bimini in the Bahamas.
+I cleared out of the USA six months after sailing into New York, and then crossed the Florida Straits to Bimini in the Bahamas.
 It was a great crossing but the entry into Bimini wasn’t helped by the position of a rogue buoy that hadn’t been moved to cover shifting shallows!
 A fellow sailor called on the radio to explain the best entry through the shallows and I found my way to Browns Marina in Alice Town, Bimini, BAHAMAS!

-I loved the laid-back island style in Bimini and soon made good friends using Bimini as the shortest crossing point to & from Miami….one of whom was Louis on Yacht Sono who I had met in No Name Harbor.
+I loved the laid-back island style in Bimini and soon made good friends using Bimini as the shortest crossing point to & from Miami….one of whom was French Canadian, Louis on Yacht Sono who I had met in No Name Harbor.
 I had developed a slow water leak from the raw water pump and ordered a replacement seal which arrived the following week on the twice-weekly mail boat from Nassau….island style!
 Water leak resolved and more waiting for the right weather I left Bimini and headed east across the Great Bahama Bank where I was able to anchor overnight with nothing in sight except the sunset and my anchor in the shallow water!
 The following day I arrived in Chub Cay in the Berry Islands to anchor overnight in front of the beach in the “anchorage from hell” so I booked into the marina for two nights while the wind and swell calmed down….and Louis was in the marina too!
 I had my best sail of 2020 as we both made the passage to Nassau, where there were SIX cruise ships in dock!